Bachelor of Arts

 Honors College Research Project

 Timmer, Ty, "The Inactivation of the Gene NF2 and Its Protein Product Merlin as a Mechanism of Malignant Mesothelioma" (2014).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 123.

 © Copyright 2014 Ty Timmer